Arakan: Kingdom of Mrauk U

-Min Khayi (Ali Khan) was the first to challenge Bengali hegemony.
-Ba Saw Phyu (Kalima Shah) defeated Bengal Sultan Rukunuddin Barbak Shah in 1459.
-Min Bin (Zabuk Shah) conquered Chittagong.
-Taking advantage of the Mughal Empire's invasion campaign of Bengal, the Arakan navy and pirates dominated a coastline of 1000 miles, spanning from the Sundarbans to Moulmein.
 The kingdom's coastline was frequented by Arab, Dutch, Danish and Portuguese traders.
 Control of the Kaladan River and Lemro River valleys led to increased international trade, making Mrauk U prosperous.
-The reigns of Min Phalaung (Sikender Shah), Min Rajagiri (Salim Shah I) and grandson Min Khamaung (Hussein Shah) strengthened the wealth and power of Mrauk U. Arakan colluded in the slave trade with the Portuguese settlement in Chittagong.
+The reigns of Min Phalaung, Min Razagri and grandson Min Khamaung strengthened the wealth and power of Mrauk U. Arakan colluded in the slave trade with the Portuguese settlement in Chittagong and with Dutch traders.
 After conquering the port city of Syriam in the early 1600s, Arakan appointed the Portuguese mercenary Philip De Brito e Nicota as the governor of Syriam.
 But Nicota later transferred Syriam to the authority of Portuguese India.
 Even after independence from the Sultans of Bengal, the Arakanese kings continued the custom of maintaining Muslim titles.
 They compared themselves to Sultans and fashioned themselves after Mughal rulers.
 They also continued to employ Indians and Muslims from Bengal in prestigious positions within the royal administration.
 The court adopted Indian and Islamic fashions from neighbouring Bengal.
 Mrauk U hosted mosques, temples, shrines, seminaries and libraries.
 Syed Alaol and Daulat Qazi were prominent poets of Arakan.
 The Santikan Mosque was built in Mrauk U.